danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-To create a text editor view, we have to provide it with an `NSAttributedString` binding.
-This can be any custom string or content that comes from e.g. a document in a document-based app.
+To create a rich text editor, we have to provide it with an `NSAttributedString` binding.
+This could be any custom string or content that comes from e.g. a document in a document-based app.
 The editor will display any rich text that we provide it with, and can be used to edit it as well.

 This code shows one of my first AppKit learnings as I started developing the library for macOS.
 As you can see, iOS and tvOS just uses the `RichTextView` that we created earlier.
-I first did the same in the macOS-specific code, just to notice that the text editor then didn't scroll.
+I first did the same in the macOS-specific code, just to notice that the editor didn't scroll.

 Turns out that in AppKit, you have to create a scroll view from the text view type that you intend to use, cast its `documentView` to get a text view, then use the `scrollView` to get the scrollable behavior we get by default in iOS.
 We'll need the text view later, so let's also add a `textView` property.